josephpendleton/avertr/README.md

 ### Things avertr can’t do

-Here are some notable things that AVERT can do which haven’t (yet!) been incorporated into avertr:
+Here are some notable things AVERT can do which haven’t (yet!) been incorporated into avertr:

 - Run scenarios with electric vehicles